SimpleDet Docs

 Discovery commands

-Use these before direct execution if you do not want to guess supported architecture or encoder names.
+Use these before direct execution if you do not want to guess supported architecture, component, or dataset names.

 python -m simpledet --show-detector-help retinanet